bramtennet/prognoses_monitoring_reports_code/PROJECT_GOVERNANCE.md

 1. In case of long discussions or arguments, maintainers or other can request a community council decision.

 The current maintainers of this project are:
-1. Frank Kreuwel
+1. Bram van Vugt (Bram.van.Vugt@tennet.eu )
-2. Jan Maarten van Doorn
+2. Jan Maarten van Doorn (jan.maarten.van.doorn@alliander.com)
-3. David Swinkels
-4. Frederik Stoel

-Any community member or Contributor can ask a question or raise a issue to the maintainers by logging a GitHub issue.
+Any contributor can ask a question or raise a issue to the maintainers by logging a GitHub issue.

 ## Contributors